BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Problem Formulation

 A partially observable Markov decision process (POMDP) is a model for sequential decision making problems where the true state is unobservable.
 Defined by the tuple $\langle \mathcal{S}, \mathcal{A}, \mathcal{O}, T, R, O, \gamma \rangle$, POMDPs are an extension to the Markov decision process (MDP) used in reinforcement learning and planning with the addition of an observation space $\mathcal{O}$ (where $o \in \mathcal{O}$) and observation model $O(o \mid a, s')$.
 Given a current state $s \in \mathcal{S}$ and taking an action $a \in \mathcal{A}$, the agent transitions to a new state $s'$ using the transition model $s' \sim T(\cdot \mid s, a)$.
 Without access to the true state, an observation is received $o \sim O(\cdot \mid a, s')$ and used to update the belief $b$ over the possible next states $s'$ to get the posterior

-The non-parametric \textit{particle set} belief can represent a broad range of distributions \cite{thrun2005probabilistic} and \citeauthor{lim2023optimality} show that optimality guarantees exist in finite-sample particle-based POMDP approximations.
+An example of a type of belief is the non-parametric \textit{particle set} that can represent a broad range of distributions \citep{thrun2005probabilistic}, and \citet{lim2023optimality} show that optimality guarantees exist in finite-sample particle-based POMDP approximations.
 Despite choosing to study particle-based beliefs, our work generalizes well to problems with parametric beliefs.

 A stochastic POMDP policy $\pi(a \mid b)$ is defined as the distribution over actions given the current belief $b$.
 After taking an action $a \sim \pi(\cdot \mid b)$, the agent receives a reward $r$ from the environment according to the reward function $R: \mathcal{S} \times \mathcal{A} \to \mathbb{R}$ or $R: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \to \mathbb{R}$ using the next state.